konveyor/operator/README.md

 ## Tackle Documentation

-See the [Konveyor Tackle Documentation](https://tackle-docs.konveyor.io/) for detailed installation instructions as well as how to use Konveyor Tackle.
+See the [Konveyor Tackle Documentation](https://tackle-docs.konveyor.io/) for detailed installation instructions as well as how to use Tackle.